 Hereafter the options of the Rescue Card that are possible:

 - small families; single parents and their children (under the age of 25) if they live in the same household or if they regularly return home on the weekends.

 - couple (twice the contribution for a single person)

 - families; parents and their children (under the age of 25) as long as they live in the same household or if they regularly return home on the weekends; working animals included.

-In return for members’ solidarity and support, Air Zermatt assumes responsibility for the costs of the assistance services listed below on their behalf (as long as a health insurance company, accident insurance or other responsible third party does not partially or fully bear the costs).
+In return for members’ solidarity and support, Air Zermatt may, at its discretion and within the limits of its possibilities, assume responsibility for the costs of the assistance services listed below on their behalf (as long as a health insurance company, accident insurance or other responsible third party does not partially or fully bear the costs).
 For members whose legal place of residence is outside of Switzerland Air Zermatt is only responsible for providing emergency assistance within Switzerland (no ambulance service).

 Switzerland and Liechtenstein